opencv/opencv_zoo/tools/quantize/README.md

-# Quantization with ONNXRUNTIME
+# Quantization with ONNXRUNTIME and Neural Compressor

-ONNXRUNTIME is used for quantization in the Zoo.
+[ONNXRUNTIME](https://github.com/microsoft/onnxruntime) and [Neural Compressor](https://github.com/intel/neural-compressor) are used for quantization in the Zoo.

 Install dependencies before trying quantization:
 ```shell